-Several major approaches to the treatment of people with intellectual, behavioural and academic difficulties will be covered.
-In particular, a number of evidence-bases therapy systems for intervention with target client groups will be examined, and students will be exposed to the application of these systems within selected contexts.
+This subject covers the major approaches to the treatment of people with intellectual, behavioural, and academic difficulties.
+Evidence-based therapy systems will be examined, and students will be exposed to the application of these approaches within selected contexts.

 |Academic unit:||Faculty of Society & Design|

 |Subject title:||Interventions with People Experiencing Difficulties|

 |[email protected] & Email:||[email protected] is the online learning environment at Bond University and is used to provide access to subject materials, lecture recordings and detailed subject information regarding the subject curriculum, assessment and timing.
 Both iLearn and the Student Email facility are used to provide important subject notifications.
 Additionally, official correspondence from the University will be forwarded to students’ Bond email account and must be monitored by the student.|

 To access these services, log on to the Student Portal from the Bond University website as www.bond.edu.au